-The pharmacy identifies its risk appropriately.
+The pharmacy identifies and manages its risks appropriately.
 Team members record their errors and review them.
 They identify the cause of errors and try to make changes to stop them from happening again.
 The pharmacy has written procedures in place for the work it does.
-It asks people for their views and acts appropriately on the feedback.
-The pharmacy has adequate insurance to cover its services.
-The pharmacy keeps the records required by law.
-And it keeps people's private information safe and explains how it will be used.
+The pharmacy asks people for their views and acts appropriately on the feedback.
+It has adequate insurance to cover its services in case things go wrong.
+The pharmacy generally keeps the records required by law.
+The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.
+And they take prompt action to do so when needed.

 The pharmacy had appropriate processes in place to monitor and reduce risks.
 Near misses were recorded online using the 'Pharmapod' system.
 Entries contained details of the error and a brief reflection on the cause and the learning points.
 Dispensing incidents were also recorded on Pharmapod and included a more detailed analysis of the cause.
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
-3 near misses had been reported in the preceding six months.
-The responsible pharmacist (RP) said that the low number of errors was mostly due to the dispensing process used, in that products were scanned before labels were applied.
+Six near misses had been reported in the preceding six months.
+The responsible pharmacist (RP) and the team members said that the low number of errors was mostly due to the dispensing process used, in that products were scanned before labels were applied.
 The patient medication record (PMR) system then flagged if the selected product did match that which had been labelled.
-Errors were reviewed in a monthly patient safety report completed by the RP and actions were generated to try to prevent a reoccurrence of errors.
-The patient safety report was discussed in a huddle.
-The RP said that pharmacy team members proactively highlighted drugs which had similar livery or unusual quantities to try and prevent errors.
-Following a handout error, the pharmacy team routinely checked the name and address on the prescription and bag label before handing to the person collecting.
+Pharmacy team members proactively highlighted drugs which had similar livery or unusual quantities to try and prevent errors.

 Standard operating procedures (SOPs) were held online up to date and were regularly reviewed.
 A record of which SOPs had been read by staff was held on each individual's 'The Edge' account.
 Team members could access 'The Edge' on their smartphones.
-The RP checked understanding of SOPs through observation and questioning.
-She provided additional coaching as required.
+The regular RP checked understanding of SOPs through observation and questioning.
+He provided additional coaching as required.
 A dispenser could describe the activities that could not be undertaken in the absence of the RP.
 Staff had clear lines of accountabilities, were clear on their job role and wore name badges.
 The pharmacy had a business continuity plan in place.
-The RP described how, before implementing a new service, she would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
-She would review staffing levels to ensure provision of the service could be maintained and would check that she and her staff had access to the appropriate tools and training to provide the service.

 Feedback was obtained by a yearly community pharmacy patient questionnaire (CPPQ) survey.
-62.5% of respondents had rated the pharmacy as very good or excellent overall.
-The pharmacy had addressed feedback that people did not always receive advice on living a healthy lifestyle by becoming a healthy living pharmacy.
-The RP said that she took every opportunity to provide lifestyle advice to people using the pharmacy.
+95.6% of respondents had rated the pharmacy as very good or excellent overall.
 A complaints procedure was in place and was displayed in the retail area.

-Professional indemnity and public liability insurances were provided by the NPA with an expiry of 31
+Professional indemnity and public liability insurances were provided by the NPA with an expiry of 31 January 2020.

-January 2020.

 Records of the RP were maintained appropriately and the correct RP certificate was displayed.
-Controlled drug (CD) registers were generally maintained appropriately.
+Controlled drug (CD) registers were maintained appropriately.
 Balance checks were usually completed weekly.
-A random stock balance check of Matrifen 25mcg patches was found to be accurate.
+A random stock balance check of Longtec 15mg tablets was found to be accurate.
 Patient returned CDs were recorded in a separate register and were destroyed promptly.
-Records of private prescriptions and emergency supplies were made in a book and were mostly in order.
-But a record of the prescriber was not always made.
-Specials records were retained and the certificates of conformity contained all legally required details.
+Records of private prescriptions and emergency supplies were held on the patient medication record (PMR) system and were in order.
+Specials records were retained.
+But the certificates of conformity did not contain all legally required details of what had been supplied to whom.